sbc/django-uploadify-s3/README.rst

    ``UploadifyS3()`` takes three optional parameters:

    - ``uploadify_options``: A dictionary of Uploadify options.
    - ``post_data``: A dictionary of POST variables that is used to set the Uploadify scriptData option and eventually sent to AWS.
    - ``conditions``: See conditions, below.

    These parameters are optional because DUS3 can in many cases pull all of its configuration data from your settings.py.
 The parameters override any values found in your settings file.

-5. Load the DUS3 template tags and insert them in your template:
+5. Load the DUS3 template tags and insert them in your template.

    Add this above any of the other tags to load the tag set::
       {% load uploadify_tags %}